core-wg/oscore/draft-ietf-core-object-security.md

 Removing this option in the response may lead to notifications not being forwarded or cause a denial of service.
 The Outer option value indicates a relative order of notifications as read and written by the proxy and a change of that may affect proxy operations and potentially lead to denial of service.
 Since OSCORE provides absolute ordering of notifications it is not possible for an intermediary to spoof reordering (see {{observe}}).
 The size and distributions of notifications over time may reveal information about the content or nature of the notifications.

 * Block1/Block2/Size1/Size2.
 The Outer Block options enables fragmentation of OSCORE messages in addition to segmentation performed by the Inner Block options.
-The presence of these options indicate a large message being sent and the message size can be estimated and used for traffic analysis.
+The presence of these options indicates a large message being sent and the message size can be estimated and used for traffic analysis.
 Manipulating these options is a potential denial of service attack, e.g. injection of alleged Block fragments.
 The specification of MAX_UNFRAGMENTED_SIZE ({{outer-block-options}}), at which the messages will be dropped, is intended as one measure to mitigate this kind of attack.

 * No-Response.
 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
 Modifying or introducing this option is a potential denial of service attack against the proxy operations, but since the option has an Inner value its use can be securely agreed between the endpoints.
 The presence of this option is not expected to reveal any sensitive information about the message exchange.